Loading page...

 Here's the strategic reality: there's a window right now where small businesses can build significant competitive advantages through AI adoption.

 That window won't stay open forever.
+Gartner predicts that 40% of enterprise applications will embed AI agents by the end of 2026.
 As enterprises eventually figure out how to move faster, the playing field will level.
 The advantage goes to those who move now.

 Being small used to mean having fewer resources.
 Now it means having fewer obstacles.